Linkinlog/Queuer/MAINTENANCE.md

 - `UnmarshalJSON` is used for parsing the incoming task data.
 - `String` returns the name of the service (as a string).
+- `SetLogger` sets the logger for the service.
 - `Run` processes the task, returning channels for both results and errors.

 ### Example Service Implementation